amanirmk/polyvibe/index.md

 ```
 To send your user to the login page, simply place a button with `href="/authorization"` and our web app logic will do the rest.

 And of course, we'll want to display the graphs we made.
 Anything we passed in the `render_template` method will be available here.
-If you followed along, we sent a dictionary called `info`, and we can access values like one would a normal dictionary, but with double braces around any variable, like `{{ info['user_name'] }}`.
+If you followed along, we sent a dictionary called `info`, and we can access values like one would a normal dictionary, but with double braces around any variable, like `{% raw %}{{ info['user_name'] }}{% endraw %}`.

 For full HTML examples, check out the code on GitHub.